 Some quite useful recent WiMAX (IEEE 802.16) information, system level.
 What is happening now about WiMAX?

 Good on EM theory and antennas.

-I wanted a book for the Microchip PIC 24F series but this relates to another but found 75% of it useful.
+I wanted a book for the Microchip PIC 24F series but this relates to another, however 75% of it was useful.

 Good for revising those operational amplifier circuits.

-I seem to have lost this book.
+I seem to have lost this book so I cannot remember much about it.
 VMEbus was a backplane standard started around 1990, still used today but faster more up to date versions are available.